Tapret

 Nonce optimization

-As an additional optimization method, the <Nonce> representing the last byte of the 64_byte_Tapret_Commitment allows the user constructing the proof to attempt at "mining" a tHT such that tHABC < tHT, thus placing it in the right-hand side of the tree and definitely avoiding revealing the constituents of the script branch (in this example tHAB and tHC).
+To avoid this complexity, the <Nonce> encoded in the last byte of the 64_byte_Tapret_Commitment allows the prover to attempt at "mining" a tHT such that tHABC < tHT, thus placing it in the right-hand side of the tree and definitely avoiding revealing the constituents of the script branch (in this example: either tHAB || tHC or tH_LEAF(C)).

 Last updated